Safavid Iran: Contacts with Europe during Abbas's reign

 The shah had set great store on an alliance with Spain, the chief opponent of the Ottomans in Europe.
 Abbas offered trading rights and the chance to preach Christianity in Iran in return for help against the Ottomans.
 But the stumbling block of Hormuz remained, a vassal kingdom that had fallen into the hands of the Spanish Habsburgs when the King of Spain inherited the throne of Portugal in 1580.
 The Spanish demanded Abbas break off relations with the English before they would consider relinquishing the town.
 Abbas was unable to comply.
 Eventually Abbas became frustrated with Spain, as he did with the Holy Roman Empire, which wanted him to make his over 400,000 Armenian subjects swear allegiance to the Pope but did not trouble to inform the shah when the Emperor Rudolf signed a peace treaty with the Ottomans.
 Contacts with the Pope, Poland and Moscow were no more fruitful.

 More came of Abbas's contacts with the English, although England had little interest in fighting against the Ottomans.
-The Shirley brothers arrived in 1598 and helped reorganize the Iranian army, which proved to be crucial in the Ottoman–Safavid War (1603–18), which resulted in Ottoman defeats in all stages of the war and the first clear pitched Safavid victory of their archrivals.
+The Shirley brothers arrived in 1598 and helped reorganize the Iranian army, which proved to be crucial in the Ottoman–Safavid War (1603–1618), which resulted in Ottoman defeats in all stages of the war and the first clear pitched Safavid victory of their archrivals.
 One of the Shirley brothers, Robert Shirley, would lead Abbas's second diplomatic mission to Europe from 1609 to 1615.
-The English at sea, represented by the English East India Company, also began to take an interest in Iran, and in 1622 four of its ships helped Abbas retake Hormuz from the Portuguese in the Capture of Ormuz (1622).
-This was the beginning of the East India Company's long-running interest in Iran.
+The English East India Company also began to take an interest in Iran, and in 1622 four of its ships helped Abbas retake Hormuz from the Portuguese in the capture of Ormuz.
+This was the beginning of the English East India Company's long-running interest in Iran.